Funekyo/Ujiki/README.md

 **AI is treated symbolically as a co-contributor:** a way to explore semantic space through reflection and response, grounded in the accumulated data of collective human language.

-AI-generated responses are compared with human references—beyond the point of redundancy—to observe convergence and divergence.
-Finally, I merge all data into poetry that resonates with the Dharma as I understand it.
+AI-generated responses are compared with human references—beyond the point of redundancy—to observe convergence and divergence points.
+Subsequently, I merge all data into poetry that resonates with the Dharma as I understand it.

 In addition to poetic musings, the scope includes linguistic analysis, translation process, and structured data output.
 You will also find meta-articles exploring Dōgen, Zen Buddhism, and ethics of AI.

-Each poem becomes a site of recursive, temporal, and ever whimsical failure.
+Each poem is a site of recursive, temporal, and ever whimsical failure.

 ---